Learn how to choose the right social media KPIs and the best tools to track them. Discover expert insights on how to effectively measure performance.

 If you are tracking follower growth over a period, you can use Socialinsider to get data on historical follower growth as well.

-Make follower growth your primary KPI when your goal is to expand your audience, build long-term community, or move into new markets.
+Make follower growth your primary social media KPI when your goal is to expand your audience, build long-term community, or move into new markets.

 It’s especially relevant during product launches, awareness campaigns, collaborations with creators, or any initiative where visibility and new eyeballs matter.